 When it comes to personal finance, passive income is the holy grail.
 And, for a good reason.
 A passive income gives you more time on your hands and less financial stress.
 Also, as we’ve hopefully learned from the COVID-19 pandemic, having multiple income streams can make all the difference in the world.

-“As a refresher, annuities are contracts that you purchase from an insurance or annuity company with either a lump-sum payment or installments,” explains Deanna Ritchie in a previous Due article.
+1. Annuities“As a refresher, annuities are contracts that you purchase from an insurance or annuity company with either a lump-sum payment or installments,” explains Deanna Ritchie.
 “Eventually, your money will earn interest, and you’ll start receiving monthly payments.
 You should consider purchasing an annuity if you’re planning to live a long and healthy life.”

 Before making such a commitment, you need to do your homework.
 In this case, comparing the different types of annuities to see which works best for you.
 “In the right situation, annuities can provide an excellent source of incremental income without having to earn any additional labor,” adds Deanna.

 “When it comes to creating passive income in retirement, annuities are one of the most reliable and effective strategies," she says.
 The reason is that after it’s been purchased, there’s “no need to participate actively once you have purchased your annuity contract.
 Instead, just sit back and wait until the annuitization period begins.”

 Furthermore, “annuities generate higher income than other passive income streams like stocks, bonds, CDs, and mutual funds.”
 But that’s not the only advantage.
 Other perks “include tax-deferred arrangements, premium protection, and contract provisions that allow” for customization.

 2. Dividend StocksIs there any better way to earn passive income than dividend stocks?
 Of course, you need to do a lot of research and invest a significant amount of money if you want this to be a worthwhile investment.
 But, if you put in the time and more, along with regularly investing money into dividend stocks, you will amass a solid residual income.